Architectural and urban project

 From classical architectural drawing to digital modeling and model evaluation .Based on this principle and on a weekly basis, students will learn new design and representation techniques, and will be expected to account for them in the various stages of the project.

-Use of digital tools for design, evaluation and presentation:
+Use of digital design, evaluation and presentation tools:

-Drawing, production of study models and models by digital fabrication, model scanning, parametric modeling, BIM modeling, collaboration via digital platforms.
+Drafting, production of design and digitally fabricated models, model scanning, parametric modeling, BIM modeling, collaboration via digital platforms.

 bibliographyBibliography provided to students along with a schedule of assignments